ASolchen/RaspiPLC/README.md

 ## Overview

-**RaspiPLC** is a modular “soft PLC” architecture designed for Raspberry Pi–class devices, using **Linux shared memory** as the central process image.
+**RaspiPLC** is a modular “soft PLC” architecture designed for Raspberry Pi–class devices, using **Linux shared memory** as a centralized **process image**, with a dedicated runtime service controlling access to that memory.

-The system is intentionally decomposed into small, independent services that all attach to the same shared memory regions.
-This mirrors how a real PLC CPU, I/O, HMI, and communication modules interact internally — but implemented using standard Linux tools.
+The system is intentionally decomposed into small, independent services that interact through **well-defined boundaries** rather than shared logic.
+This mirrors how a real PLC CPU, I/O, HMI, and communication modules interact internally — but implemented using standard Linux primitives.

 The Raspberry Pi is treated as a **disposable runtime target**.
-This GitHub repository is the **authoritative source of truth**.
+This Git repository is the **authoritative source of truth**.

-If the SD card fails, the Pi is reimaged, or the project is paused for months, the design should be recoverable from this repository alone.
+If the SD card fails, the Pi is reimaged, or the project is paused for months, the system should be fully recoverable from this repository alone.

 ---

 ## Core Design Principles

-- **Shared memory is the single source of truth**
+- **Shared memory represents the authoritative process image**
-- **All persistent state lives in shared memory**
+- **All persistent controller state lives in shared memory**
+- **No service owns shared memory at runtime**
+- **Access to shared memory is centralized and controlled**
 - **Services may be stopped or restarted without losing state**
-- **Protocols (Modbus, etc.) are adapters, not dependencies**
+- **Protocols (Modbus, UI, etc.) are adapters, not dependencies**
 - **Internal state is protocol-neutral**
 - **Control logic is isolated from UI and protocols**
 - **Architecture first, implementation second**